 Education is closely followed by prevention… in the form of effective signage, emergency telephone numbers and proactive lifeguarding.
 Last comes rescue.
 Rescuing a person who is drowning takes speed and teamwork.

 Rescue responses need to be very fast and well co-ordinated.
-To get accurate information as fast as possible, Plett has designed a numbered signage system that corresponds with a map.
-With generous sponsorship from the British Foreign Office these signs are dotted all along the coastline.
+To get accurate information as fast as possible, our Plettenberg Bay Sea Rescue volunteers have designed a numbered signage system that corresponds with an online map.
+With generous sponsorship from the British Foreign Office these signs are dotted all along their operational area.

 Each sign or map point has a list of critical information digitally attached to it, for example: GPS co-ordinates, closest associated service, directions to get there, gate keys or codes, list of nearby medical and rescue supplies, coast watchers, safety-related information and so on.
 All of this, to shave off a few seconds when responding to a person whose life is threatened by rip currents in what may be one of the most popular beach destinations in South Africa.